Weightlifting

 The hook grip taken in the initial position can now be modified by placing the thumbs outside.
 This finger arrangement allows for a little more freedom in bending the wrist joint back but we still must maintain a firm grip.
 Some may feel tempted to take a wider grip at this stage but it is not recommended even if it could lower the lifting height.
 This quick opening entails a high risk of wrist injury.

 The squat is administered in the presence of two concurrent forces: the gravitational impact of the body mass and the intense activity of the shoulder girdle.
 In the latter, the athlete “clinging onto the bar” positions the body under the barbell.
 The more intense the dynamic contraction of the muscle groups involved, the quicker the sitting down is.
-The quicker the sitting down, the bigger competition weight becomes manageable.
+The quicker the sitting down, the bigger the competition weight becomes manageable.

 Standing up